melsman/mlkit/doc/arm64-abi.md

 calls, LR survival across C and GC calls, tail recursion with bounded stack use, leaf `ret`, exception-handler entry, and descriptor lookup in linked and dynamically loaded images.
 The native integration suite covers these paths.
-`Arm64GC.c` registers each image's return-PC table, static-data range, and addresses of global root cells before executing that image.
-The table is copied and sorted for lookup; the image owns its descriptors and root cells.
+`Arm64GC.c` registers each image's identity, static-data range, and addresses of global root cells before executing that image.
+The image owns its inline descriptors and root cells.
 The REPL retains loaded images.
-Any future unloading path must unregister the table before `dlclose`; an unregister operation is provided and tested.
+Any future unloading path must unregister the image before `dlclose` and ensure no live frame points into it; an unregister operation is provided and tested.
 X64 keeps its existing stack walk and contiguous static-data classification.

+GC object caches use the `ARM64_FD2_` prefix to exclude objects with the older return-PC index ABI.
+The runtime registration entry point is renamed to `mlkit_arm64_register_static_image`, so mixing the old compiler and new runtime (or vice versa) fails at link time.
+Rebuild the ARM runtime when upgrading.

 ## C calls and callbacks